rgillooly/Whats-For-Dinner/README.md

 ## Features

-- **Image-based Recipe Search**: Users can upload images of ingredients or dishes to find related recipes using Clarifai's image recognition technology.
+- **Search and Filters**: Users can search for recipes by keywords, categories, or ingredients.
 - **User Authentication**: Secure user authentication and session management using express-session and cookies.
-- **Search and Filters**: Users can search for recipes by keywords, categories, or ingredients.
 - **Interactive UI**: A user-friendly and responsive interface that enhances user interaction and experience.
 - **Community Interaction**: Users can share recipes, rate, comment, and save their favorite recipes.